-Abstract photography is a term which can be a little tricky to define in itself.
+Abstract photography is a term that can be a little tricky to define in itself.

 Landscape photographers aim to capture and illustrate their surroundings as close to reality as possible.
-The genre can include human-made landscapes and natural scenes both.
+The genre can include manmade landscapes and natural scenes.

 Abstract landscape photography melds each practice to push the boundaries of both.
-It introduces abstract tenants to emphasise, skew or break down the way we appreciate landscapes.
+It introduces abstract tenants to emphasize, skew, or break down how we appreciate landscapes.